1. EPAYMENTS CODE

-- with your authority, knowledge or consent, are unauthorised transactions.
+- with your authority, knowledge or consent,

 We are a digital bank.
 You cannot make transactions on your account by phoning us.
 We do not issue or accept deposits of cheques, bank cheques, cash or money orders into your account.

 With a Volt Save or Volt Spend Account you can make transactions from your mobile or desktop device at any time to: